LoyolaChicagoCS/gradhandbook/source/prospective_students.rst

 #.
 Those who would like to get financial assistance see
      :ref:`teaching_assistantships` or for non-departmental
      financial aid see http://www.luc.edu/finaid/responsibilities_rights.shtml.
 #.
-Submit official transcripts of all undergraduate work and any
+Submit official English transcripts of all undergraduate work and any
      post-baccalaureate work still in sealed envelopes sent from the academic institution.
 Do not open such envelopes yourself.
 If you do not have easy access to the sealed official documents, you can *initially* submit